KovtunV/NoStringEvaluating/README.md

 | not |  Negation function |  not(x) |

 ## Documentation
-Solution contains four following services:
+Solution contains five following services:
 - IFormulaParser
 - IFunctionReader
 - IFormulaCache
+- IFormulaChecker
 - INoStringEvaluator

 One optional interface, you can implement if IDictionary is inconvenient.